PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 Default quantum used when no client specifies one.

 @PAR@ pipewire.conf  default.clock.quantum-limit = 8192
 Maximum quantum to reserve space for.
+This is the maximum buffer size used in the graph, regardless of the samplerate.

+@PAR@ pipewire.conf  default.clock.quantum-floor = 4
+Minimum quantum to reserve space for.
+This is the minimum buffer size used in the graph, regardless of the samplerate.

 @PAR@ pipewire.conf  default.video.width
 Default video width